polm/unidic-lite/README.md

 - entries for 令和 have been added
 - single-character numeric and alphabetic words have been deleted
-- `unk.def` has been modified so unknown punction won't be marked as a noun
+- `unk.def` has been modified so unknown punctuation won't be marked as a noun

 ## License